 But the time comes when you realise you need a software system to make things better.
 So, you go out and buy one, like you bought that photocopier some years back.
 And like that photocopier, you plug in the new system, it goes, it does good things.
 The software makes things better, everyone's happy, you go home - job done!

 There's just one more thing to add "... and they all lived happily ever after."

 Why?
 Because that's the classic way we end stories that would be nice if they were true.

-Integrating new IT systems into existing organisations has long been notoriously difficult, expensive and error-prone.
+Integrating new IT systems into existing organisations has long been difficult, expensive and error-prone.
 Many reasons for this have been documented over the years.
-But as some of the more technical and procedural problems get ironed out, one stubborn issue seems to remain - us.
-Or more specifically, our corporate cultures and expectations.
+But as some of the more technical and procedural problems have been ironed out, one stubborn issue seems to remain - us.
+Or more specifically, our corporate cultures and our expectations.

 That is what we will be tackling in this two-part article, some of the misconceptions about how IT systems fit into our organisations.

 And in fact, that may be the first myth, that IT systems fit into our organisations.
 In other words, that an IT system is a commodity that you can attach to an organisation, plug it in and switch it on a bit like that photocopier we mentioned earlier.
 Whether it's custom written software or an off-the-shelf solution, thinking like this could give rise to problems.
 Why?
 Well, let's take a look at an example